 From all appearances, 2016 is going to be an epic year in Las Vegas.
 Openings, closings, implosions, rumors and speculation.
 You’ll be able to find all that here, as well as our usual supply of WTF.

-While we apologize for occasionally getting a story wrong, we’re unapologetic about sometimes sharing things that haven’t yet appeared in a news release.
+While we apologize for occasionally passing along a rumor that doesn’t come to pass, we’re unapologetic about sometimes sharing things that haven’t yet appeared in a news release.
 Here, the goal is to entertain and spark conversation, to discover and skewer, to provide value to Las Vegas fanatics so they can squeeze the most out of the greatest city in the world.
 It’s an imperfect science.
 Vital Vegas is a hobby, a labor of love, which means we can say what we want, when we want, how we want.